10yard/dkafe/readme.md

  - A rom patcher that will automatically generate hacked roms from the many included patch files.
  - LUA scripts to seamlessly interface MAME with the frontend.
  - 3 Donkey Kong hacks made by me for use with the DKAFE frontend:
-   1. **DK Who and the Daleks**
-Jumpman has regenerated as the next Dr Who and has a Tardis for teleporting through spacetime.
-Daleks and Weeping Angels will stand in your way of saving Rose Tyler.
-   2. **DK Lava Panic**
+   1. **DK Lava Panic**
-Jumpman must keep his cool and move quickly up the platforms to avoid the rising Lava.
+Jumpman must keep his cool and move quickly up platforms to avoid rising Lava.
 Try not to panic!
+   2. **DK Who and the Daleks**
+Jumpman has regenerated as the next Dr Who.
+Help him rescue his assistant "Rose" from the clutches of Donkey Kong.
+The Daleks have destroyed her rocket ship and you're her only hope for escape.
+Use the Tardis to teleport Jumpman through dimensions in spacetime.
    3. **DK Last Man Standing**
 You will lose penalty points instead of lives so don't make mistakes unless you have earned enough points to survive.
 You decide when to stop playing!